anton-3/htb-api/README.md

 - Kill a spawned machine
 - Reset a spawned machine
 - Submit flags
+- Read from and update your HackTheBox machine to-do list

 ## Upcoming Features

+- Submit a machine review
 - Get info about a specific user (or yourself)
 - Print a list of machines based on criteria

 ## I'm unoriginal

-Here's a few other people who are doing the same thing but better:
+Here's a few other people who've done the same thing but better:
 - [thomaslaurenson](https://github.com/thomaslaurenson/htb-api)
 - [qtc-de](https://github.com/qtc-de/htb-api)
 - [clubby789](https://github.com/clubby789/htb-api)